cgreenhalgh/opam-android-repository/README.md

 opam-android-repository
 =======================

+This fork of vouillon's repository was developed to support [Mirage](http://www.openmirage.org/) on Android.

 This OPAM repository contains an OCaml cross-compiler for Google Android, as well as a few OCaml libraries and programs compiled for Android.

+It also includes android toolchain versions of various mirage dependencies.

 Installation notes
 ------------------